1300 830 830

 Your products or services are part of your brand and will generally form part of your competitive advantage or unique selling proposition (USP).

-To ensure consistency in your products, you can supply your licensees or franchisees with products or nominate approved third party suppliers.
+If you are growing or scaling your business through licensing or franchising, to ensure consistency in your products, you can supply your licensees or franchisees with products or nominate approved third party suppliers.

 A well drafted licence or franchise agreement will set out an approval process to be used if licensees or franchisees wish to use alternate suppliers.